zKirinz/react-starter-template/README.md

-# Getting Started with Create React App
+# ✨ React Starter Template 🌀

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This template is the configuration from [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts